nismod/ukpopulation/README.md

 ```

 ### Aggregated data
-This example fetches the 2018 total population projections for Newcastle.
+This example fetches the total population projections for Newcastle from 2018 to 2039.
 ```python
 >>> import population.snppdata as SNPPData
 >>> snpp = SNPPData.SNPPData()